 sftp_config file (

 /etc/ssh/sftp/sftp_config.bak).
-In this way, if we screw something up with an entry, we can simply restore the appropriate backup file and then restart
+In this way, if you make errors in an entry, you can restore the appropriate backup file and restart

 sshd to get things working again.